BeHappyCommunication/SyliusMailPlugin/README.md

 # That's it !
 In the BackOffice, you have now a new entry under the configuration menu where you can create your mail configuration.
 You can register one configuration by channel.

-/!\ At this moment, SMTP mode isn't tested.
+/!\ At this moment, SMTP mode hasn't been tested.

 You can define the user sending address, their name and a reply-to.